OceanGlidersCommunity/OG-format-user-manual/README.md

 You can find the most recent version of the [OG format](https://oceangliderscommunity.github.io/OG-format-user-manual/)

+### Example files

+Example .cdl files can be found in the directory `og_format_examples_files`.
+To create .nc files from these files, use the netcdf utility ncgen command to create a netCDF4 file. e.g.:

+`ncgen -o example.nc -k nc4 example.cdl`

+Conversely, to create a .cdl file from an .nc use ncdump:

+`ncdump example.cdl > example.nc`

 ## Who is reviewing the issues?

 A sub-group of the OceanGliders data management team will be in charge of reviewing the issues.